-The Procurement Team review active suppliers quarterly, with the aim being to ensure only suppliers we do regular business with are set up in the creditors'
+The Procurement Team review active suppliers quarterly, with the aim being to ensure only suppliers we do regular business with are set up in the creditors' ledger.

-ledger.
 Suppliers who have not been used for a period of 13 months are made 'inactive' and any request to use them requires completion of a procurement template to ensure procurement procedures are being complied with.
 Only when this has been undertaken can new suppliers be created, or inactive suppliers updated to 'active' status.
 This ensures current contract arrangements have been analysed to ensure we are buying from a contract wherever possible.
 This is also good practice to mitigate the risk of purchasing or supplier fraud.

-The number of active suppliers as at 31 March 2018 was 274 (2017/18: 273).
-Of those there were 198 supplier sites for the supply of goods or services and 76 supplier sites for reimbursing inspection volunteers for travel and subsistence expenses (2017/18: 202 suppliers, 71 inspection volunteers).
+The number of active suppliers as at 31 March 2019 was 262 (2018/19: 274).
+Of those there were 193 supplier sites for the supply of goods or services and 69 supplier sites for reimbursing inspection volunteers and associate assessors for travel and subsistence expenses (2018/19: 198 suppliers, 76 inspection volunteers).